Don Falkos and Roger Schmidgall

 The instructors will guide participants through various methods for learning a Bible story, including “Walk Around the Room” and “Multi-Translation Round Table”.
 There will also be discussion of how to remember dialog and lists.
 This is the second of two three-hour sessions.
 The sessions stand independently of each other – material will not be repeated.
 Feel free to attend either session or both.

-Are you using a ‘channel’ of communication unintelligible to your listeners?
-Telling worldview-specific stories can bridge this gap.
-Does the listener’s culture emphasize guilt/innocence, shame /honor, fear/power, or pollution/purity?
-Learn to discern these themes in stories and choose stories that will speak clearly to those God loves.
-Recognizing different themes will radically change the way you read the Bible!
+If we share the good news in the way we received it, it may be unintelligible to our listeners.
+Telling Bible stories can bridge this gap.
+How may we choose appropriate stories for listeners whose culture emphasizes either guilt/innocence, shame /honor, fear/power, or pollution/purity?
+Learn to personally discern these themes in Bible stories and passages in order to tell stories that will speak to those God loves.
+It will radically change the way you read the Bible!

 Are you tired of the latest published Sunday School curriculum that promises a fresh approach?
 Are you tired of not getting “teachers”?
 Are you tired of spending money on material that doesn’t get used?
 Are you discouraged when no one seems to remember what you are teaching?
 Learn a new methodology that is not dependent upon any publishing company.
 Help kids actually TELL Bible stories and make connections to Biblical truth for life transformation.
 Use what you already have on hand.
 It’s free, it’s easy, and you can do it!